 We require our users to abide by Cohere’s Usage Guidelines.
 Access will be revoked if these terms are not followed.

-If you spot the Cohere API being used in a harmful or otherwise unproductive way, please report it to us.
+If you spot the Cohere Platform being used in a harmful or otherwise unproductive way, please report it to us.